guyroutledge/atozcss/_drafts/2016-04-20-handy-sass-mixins.md

 {% endhighlight %}

 The mixin name is optionally followed by a set of parentheses where we define any input parameters.
-These act like Sass variables and can be used within the mixin to enable the output CSS to change based on the variables used when the mixin is included.
+These are then made available as variables within the mixin to enable the output CSS to change based on the input values when the mixin is included.

 {% highlight scss %}
 @mixin uppercase-letter-spacing( $letter-spacing, $font-size ) {